electromech-cpl/openvpn/README.md

       <summary>How to revoke client certificate</summary>

 If you would like to prevent client to use yor VPN connection, you have to revoke client certificate and restart the OpenVPN daemon.
-You can do it via OpenVPN UI `"Certificates"` menue, by pressing `"Revoke"`` amber button:
+You can do it via EmcplVPN `"Certificates"` menue, by pressing `"Revoke"`` amber button:

 <img src="https://github.com/electromech-cpl/openvpnblob/main/docs/images/OpenVPN-UI-Revoke.png" alt="Revoke Certificate" width="600" border="1" />